redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either bm or rwn or sno
+# Either mno or rwn or sno
-cluster_type: bm
+cluster_type: mno

-# Applies to both bm/rwn clusters
+# Applies to both mno/rwn clusters
 worker_node_count: 2

 # Lab Network type, applies to sno cluster_type only